 "Bite your tongue.
 You haven't seen him."

-"No, but I can surmise his table," Dorothea sighed.
-"Berries, wine, mutton, pasties...."
+"No, but I can surmise his table."
+Dorothea sighed.
+"Berries, wine, mutton, pasties . . ."
 "Tormentor.
 Leave off.
 Steady.
 Maybe the slut will send us some.
 He won't let her out of his sight.
-Pig...."

-"Milk straight from the udder, no dirt or flies on top, stamped butter..."
+Pig . . ."
+"Milk straight from the udder, no dirt or flies on top, stamped butter . . ."
 "Leave off!"
 "I have some cheese," said Rebekka.
 Surprised how like a child's her voice sounded, she coughed.
 "And biscuits."
 They turned to her and a voice chimed, "Aw, lovely.
 Let's have tea."

-The oil lamp sputtered threatening to throw them back into a darkness only travelers in steerage can know.
+The oil lamp sputtered, threatening to throw them back into a darkness only travelers in steerage can know.
 Rocking forever sideways, trying not to vomit before reaching the tub, safer on knees than feet-all was just bearable if there were even a handspan of light.
 The women scooted toward Rebekka and suddenly, without urging, began to imitate what they thought were the manners of queens.
-Judith 120 spread her shawl on the lid of a box.
+Judith spread her shawl on the lid of a box.
 Elizabeth retrieved from her trunk a kettle and a set of spoons.
 Cups were varied-pewter, tin, clay.
 Lydia heated water in the kettle over the lamp, protecting the flame with her palm.
 It did not surprise them that no one had any tea, but both Judith and Dorothea had rum hidden in their sacks.
 With the care of a butler, they poured it into the tepid water.
 Rebekka set the cheese in the middle of the shawl and surrounded it with biscuits.
 Anne offered grace.
-Breathing quietly, they sipped warm spirited water and munched stale biscuits, daintily brushing away the flakes.
-Rebekka recalled how each of them, including the ten year old, lifted her little finger and angled it out.
+Breathing quietly, they sipped warm, spirited water and munched stale biscuits, daintily brushing away the flakes.
+Patty sat between her mother's knees, and Lydia tipped her cup with one hand and smoothed her daughter's hair with the other.
+Rebekka recalled how each of them, including the ten-year-old, lifted her little finger and angled it out.
 Remembered also how ocean slap exaggerated the silence.
-Perhaps they were blotting out as she was, what they fled and what might await them.
+Perhaps they were blotting out, as she was, what they fled and what might await them.
 Wretched as was the space they crouched in, it was nevertheless blank where a past did not haunt nor a future beckon.
 Women of and for men, in those few moments they were neither.
-And when finally the lamp died swaddling them in black, for a long time, oblivious to the footsteps above them, or the lowing behind them, they did not stir.
-Unable to see the sky, time became simply the running sea, unmarked, eternal and of no matter.
+And when finally the lamp died, swaddling them in black, for a long time, oblivious to the footsteps above them, or the lowing behind them, they did not stir.
+For them, unable to see the sky, time became simply the running sea, unmarked, eternal and of no matter.
 Upon landing they made no pretense of meeting again.
-They knew they never would so their parting was brisk, unsentimental as each gathered her baggage and scanned the crowd for her future.
+They knew they never would, so their parting was brisk, unsentimental as each gathered her baggage and scanned the crowd for her future.
 It was true; they never met again, except for those bedside visits Rebekka conjured up.